 Last, but by no means least, is to ensure all accounts are protected with strong passwords.

 Depending on your business, the number of applications your employees may need to use to perform their duties can reach dozens if not hundreds.
 Effective identity management is therefore crucial.
 Strong, unique passwords should be used for every application – but password reuse is by no means uncommon.
 The IBM report notes that “82% of individuals surveyed admitting they reuse passwords across accounts, compromised credentials represent both a leading cause and effect of data breaches, creating a compounding risk for businesses.”

-This means that if a cybercriminal were to compromise one password, they could use credential stuffing techniques to try and log into other online accounts and steal any data they find.
+This means that if a cybercriminal were to compromise one password, they could use credential stuffing techniques to try and log in to other online accounts and steal any data they find.

 Tips: The use of password managers